bitcoin-dot-org/Bitcoin.org/_includes/ref_core_rpcs-abcdefg.md

 {% autocrossref %}

-A JSON object describing the redeemScript, with *asm* being the script in script-language psuedocode, *hex* being the a P2PKH public key (if applicable), *type* being the output type (typically public key, multisig, or nonstandard), *reqSigs* being the required signatures,
+A JSON object describing the redeem script, with *asm* being the script in script-language psuedocode, *hex* being the a P2PKH public key (if applicable), *type* being the output type (typically public key, multisig, or nonstandard), *reqSigs* being the required signatures,